 Both cards have $0 liability, no annual fee, online account maintenance, text and email alerts and a host of other attractive bells and whistles that any college kid will appreciate.

-The difference in the AMEX prepaid student card and the Discover and Capital One traditional cards is you might see an AMEX table on campus hoping to lure students in.
+The difference in the AMEX prepaid student card and the Discover is you might see an AMEX table on campus hoping to lure students in.
 Of course, the new laws prohibited the traditional credit card offers from hitting a campus near you.